open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

 * If you want to build a custom exporter/processor/sampler, refer to [extending the SDK](../extending-the-sdk/README.md).
-* If you want to customize the Sdk, refer to [customizing the SDK](../customizing-the-sdk/README.md).
+* If you want to customize the SDK, refer to [customizing the SDK](../customizing-the-sdk/README.md).